 Map Tasks to Roles:

-To design a comprehensive privileges matrix for your computerized system, you need to associate each task with the appropriate user roles.
+To design a comprehensive privileges matrix for your computerized system, you must associate each task with the appropriate user roles.
 This will help you determine which roles should have permission to perform each task and at what access level.
 Here are some examples of tasks and the corresponding user roles that should have permission to perform each task:

-- Login: All user roles should have permission to login with read-write access.
+- Login: All user roles should have permission to log in with read-write access.

 - View information: All user roles should have permission to view information with read-only access.